ory/kratos-selfservice-ui-node/README.md

 - `BASE_URL` (optional): The base url of this app.
 If served e.g. behind a proxy or via GitHub pages this would be the path, e.g. `https://mywebsite.com/kratos-selfservice-ui-node/`.
   **Must be absolute!**
+- `COOKIE_SECRET` (optional): This secret is used to encrypt cookies which are used as part of the ORY Hydra integration.
 - `TLS_CERT_PATH` (optional): Path to certificate file.
 Should be set up together with `TLS_KEY_PATH` to enable HTTPS.
 - `TLS_KEY_PATH` (optional): Path to key file Should be set up together with `TLS_CERT_PATH` to enable HTTPS.